Solving the n-color ice model: Introduction

-Specific choices of Boltzmann weights on this set of admissible $n$-color vertices have featured prominently in the literature.
-For example, the $R$-matrix for evaluation representations of $U_q(\mathfrak{gl}_n)$ found by Jimbo~\cite{Jimbo-Uqsln} and of $U_q(\mathfrak{gl}_{1|n})$ as in \cite{Kojima-superalgebra} are supported on the set of $n$-color admissible vertices.
-The use of color here to denote different labels is due to Borodin and Wheeler \cite{BorodinWheeler-bosonic}, and solvable lattice models using color in various ways have been recently used to study functions such as LLT polynomials \cite{AggarwalBorodinWheeler-fermionic, CGKM-LLT, CFYZZ-super-LLT}, Grothendieck polynomials \cite{FrozenPipes, BuciumasScrimshaw-grothendieck}, and Iwahori Whittaker functions \cite{BBBG-Iwahori, BBBG-metahori, BumpNaprienko-bosonic}, each with various interesting corresponding connections to quantum affine algebra and superalgebra modules.
+Specific choices of Boltzmann weights for the $n$-color ice model have featured prominently in the literature.
+For example, the $R$-matrix for evaluation representations of $U_q(\mathfrak{gl}_n)$ found by Jimbo~\cite{Jimbo-Uqsln} and of $U_q(\mathfrak{gl}_{1|n})$ as in \cite{Kojima-superalgebra} are supported on the set of $n$-color admissible vertices, as alluded to above.
+The use of color here to denote different labels (or equivalently basis elements in quantum group modules) is due to Borodin and Wheeler \cite{BorodinWheeler-bosonic}, and solvable lattice models using color in various ways have been recently used to study functions such as LLT polynomials \cite{AggarwalBorodinWheeler-fermionic, CGKM-LLT, CFYZZ-super-LLT}, Grothendieck polynomials \cite{FrozenPipes, BuciumasScrimshaw-grothendieck}, and Iwahori Whittaker functions \cite{BBBG-Iwahori, BBBG-metahori, BumpNaprienko-bosonic}, each with respective interesting connections to quantum affine algebra and superalgebra modules.
+Most relevant to the present work, Perk and Schultz \cite{PerkSchultz-1, PerkSchultz-2, Schultz-thesis} found a large class of solvable $n$-color lattice models, which were later generalized by Perk and Au-Yang \cite{Perk-Au-Yang} to include more spectral parameters.
+The resulting class of solutions is very large; in fact, while some of these solutions are ice type, others are $n$-color generalizations of the eight-vertex model.
+It is an open question to determine the extent of the overlap between their solutions and ours.
+Let us briefly explain why this is so, drawing contrasts between our approach and others along the way.